crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = NextGEN Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.
-NOTE: Does not optimize thumbnails on initial upload for legacy (1.9.x) versions of NextGEN, but instead provides a button to optimize thumbnails after uploading images.
-No further updates will be provided for NextGEN legacy support, use NextCellent instead.

 = NextCellent Gallery =